 Unpaid collections on your credit report are always going to make a significant dent in one’s credit score, but paid collections and collections with small balances are treated differently between FICO and VantageScore.

 With FICO 8, the credit score most widely used by lenders today, all unpaid and paid collections are damaging, regardless of the type of account.
-FICO 9, the newest FICO score, leaves out paid collection accounts and reduces the impact of unpaid medical collections specifically.
+FICO 9, a newer FICO score version, leaves out paid collection accounts and reduces the impact of unpaid medical collections specifically.
 Both FICO 8 and FICO 9 disregard collections when the original balance was less than $100.

 VantageScore 3.0 and 4.0 are similar to FICO 9 in that they don’t count paid collection accounts and assign less importance to medical collections, but they do not make exceptions for collections with low balances.